gabrielivw/DOsync/README.md

 Spaces Sync v1.6

 Syncs a local folder with a DigitalOcean online Spaces repository.
-NOTE: most recently modified file in the local folder will not be uplaoded. if UploadSkipLast is flagged
+NOTE: most recently modified file in the local folder will not be uplaoded if UploadSkipLast is flagged

 An executable of this program is available at www.ivw.cee.vt.edu